 - If the dal is overcooked, it will be mushy & you will not be able to make perfect Puran (sweet stuffing).

-- While grinding the dal in the mixer/grinder jar, grind the dal in batches.
-Add little dal at a time and grind.
-It helps the chana dal to grind into a fine powder.
+- While grinding the dal and jaggery mixture in the mixer/grinder jar, grind them in small batches.
+Add a little mixture at a time and grind.
 Do not add water while grinding.
-You can watch the video for more detail.

 - The ratio of chana dal to jaggery is 1:1.
 If you are using 1 cup of uncooked chana dal then you have to use 1 cup of jaggery.